someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 ssh your-user@your.ip.goes.here -p 443 (443 is used for public wifi, genereally is would be "-p 22")

-Procede to next step after copying & pasting the code below.
+Procede to next step after copying & pasting the code below:

 ```
 sudo apt-get update && sudo apt-get upgrade && sudo apt-get install apache2 && systemctl status apache2